Those 'Justice League' end-credits scenes and 6 other major Easter eggs (spoilers!)

 The film’s antagonist, Steppenwolf, has had it out for the Earth for centuries.
 Comic fans recognize him as one of the New Gods, a race of potent aliens that includes one of DC’s biggest bads, Darkseid.
 Created by the legendary Jack Kirby, Darkseid, Steppenwolf, and their kin attacked each other on the distant worlds of Apokolips and New Genesis before taking their fight to Earth (via the Mother Boxes), where they frequently fought the Justice League.

-Several clues have been planted throughout the DCEU suggesting Darkseid (who has more than a passing resemblance to the Marvel Cinematic Universe menace Thanos) could be making his way to Earth for a future faceoff with our heroes.
-And before he
+Several clues have been planted throughout the DCEU suggesting that Darkseid (who has more than a passing resemblance to the Marvel Cinematic Universe menace Thanos) could be making his way to Earth for a future face-off with our heroes.

 Holy smartphone, Batman!

 One of our favorite Easter eggs is a blink-and-miss-it reference to the classic Adam West 1960s Batman series.
-Bruce Wayne has a source at the Central City prison ready to alert him when Barry Allen (a.k.a. the Flash) comes to visit his incarcerated father.
+Bruce Wayne has a source at the Central City prison ready to alert him when Barry Allen (aka the Flash) comes to visit his incarcerated father.
 When Barry arrives, the tipster dials a number on his smartphone to notify Wayne.
 The icon representing Wayne?
 The classic red Bat-phone.

 Now that’s what I call music

 It’s not hyperbole to say that Justice League musical maestro Danny Elfman changed the way that comic book movies sound with his moody, atmospheric score for Tim Burton’s 1989 Bat-blockbuster.
-So you can’t hold it against the prolific composer for paying homage to… himself.
+So you can’t hold it against the prolific composer for paying homage to … himself.
 Sharp-eared listeners will be able to hear Elfman sample his classic ’89 Batman theme in a key moment in Justice League.

 But that’s not the only vintage superhero track he includes in the Justice League mix.
 John Williams’s immortal curtain-raiser for Richard Donner’s 1978 Superman: The Movie also makes a flyby.
 We’re only sorry he couldn’t find room for the equally classic intro tune to Lynda Carter’s Wonder Woman series.